The success of your Nail Business will be built on the answer this question:,

 - You will lose some current customers.
 (Those who care about price, not quality or value)

 - You will have to learn how to find and attract better customers.
 CLICK HERE TO LEARN HOW

 - You’ll have to continue to believe in yourself even when people look you in the eye and tell you you’re being unrealistic.

-The first “marketing tactic” many Nail Tech’s try is, “I’ll be cheaper than everyone else!”
+The number 1 tactic used by Nail Tech's to attract clients is ,"“I’ll be cheaper than everyone else!”
 This marketing strategy has a name – COMMERCIAL SUICIDE!

 It’s a bad idea.

 Positioning yourself as the bargain Nail Tech sets you up for problems that are way worse than having to sit through sales pitches where you explain your pricing and the quality you offer.